Lincolnnus/Patient-Timeline-Node.js/README.md

 <code> app.js </code>

+To adapt to the apache proxy server in Emory University, all the urls are prefixed with /timeline, for instance, the home page is <code>http://localhost:3000/timeline</code> instead of <code>http://localhost:3000</code>

 One major function for the node server is to upload the ccda xml documents.
 You should be a valid registered user and logged in to the system in order to upload the ccda xml files.

 When you're uploading the xml file, make sure that you have opened up the bindaas server and chosen the right database collection.
 The bindaas uploading API urls can be found in <code> routes/index.js</code>, please make sure they are all correct.

+If you don't have the bindaas api ready, please comment out the following line in <code>routes/index.js</code>

+<code>uploadToBindaas(currentUser.uid,currentUser.xml);</code>

 **Ensure that the <code>public/uploads</code> folder is readable/writable.**

 ---------------------------------